kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 It all started when I began working with <a href="https://reactjs.org/">React</a> on a daily basis.
 Consequently, I see three positive things that React brings to the JavaScript developer conversation:

 1. <strong>manipulating app views with a state object</strong>: changing your app's view/state with a standard "key:value" object (not the DOM) is cool.
-2. <strong>enforcing functional programming</strong>: the ideas that functions should be in their own little world, shouldn't affect the outside world around them, do one thing well and be easy to test are put into effect with React.
+2. <strong>enforcing functional programming</strong>: the ideas that functions should be in their own little world, shouldn't affect the outside world around them, should do one thing well and should be easy to test are put into effect with React.
 3. <strong>thoughtful component model</strong>: I'm stealing that phrase from <a href="https://medium.com/bumpers/isnt-our-code-just-the-best-f028a78f33a9">Jacob Thornton's great React article</a> but he's right.
-When it comes to encapsulating chunks of UI inside a single reusable component, React does this well.
+When it comes to encapsulating chunks of UI inside a single reusable component, React does it well.

 These things are positive because <strong>they encourage computer science best practices in JavaScript development</strong>.
 As JS progresses from making neat rollovers to a full-on application language, it's right to bring in these practices.
 <h2>There will be naysayers</h2>
-Soon after its initial release, React was labeled as <strong>"JAJFLWYWCI" (Just-Another-JavaScript-Framework-Library-Whatever-You-Wanna-Call-It)</strong>.
-For whatever the reason, some developers said we shouldn't use it...a frequent reaction to frameworks and libraries in the JS World.
+After its release, React was labeled as <strong>"JAJFLWYWCI" (Just-Another-JavaScript-Framework-Library-Whatever-You-Wanna-Call-It)</strong>.
+For whatever the reason, many developers hastily said we shouldn't use it...a frequent reaction to frameworks and libraries in the JS World.

 The comments for <em>not</em> using it aligned with at least one of these three opinions:
 <blockquote class="content--blockquote-margin">
-"React and things like it lead to slow performing web apps."
+"Frameworks and libraries lead to slow performing web apps."
 </blockquote>

 <blockquote class="content--blockquote-margin">
-"It's too steep of a learning curve."
+"It has a steep learning curve."
 </blockquote>

 <blockquote class="content--blockquote-margin">
-"You're not doing professional programming when you use frameworks or libraries."
+"You're not doing professional programming if you use frameworks or libraries."
 </blockquote>

 Some comments I engaged with (mostly online) and some I didn't.
 But they didn't really bother me to the point I felt compelled to blog about it.